dbblumenthal/amim-test-suite/README.md

 ## Python dependencies <a name="python_dependencies"></a>

-You need a Python3 interpreter for running the tests.
+You need a Python3 interpreter (recommended version: 3.7)  for running the tests.
 Moreover, you need to install all Python packages listed in ``testsuite/requirements.txt``, e.g., using Anaconda.

+In addition, you also need the graph library [graph-tool](https://graph-tool.skewed.de/).
+You can compile it from source or build an Anaconda environment which includes graph-tool.
+Both options are explained the website.

 ## Reproduction of the manuscript results <a name="reproduction"></a>